Skip to main content

 -output, -o

-The output path for the generated model.
+The output path for the concretized model, usually a file with the .refinery extension.
 Passing -o - will write the generated model to the standard output.

 When generating multiple models with -solution-number, the value - is not supported and individual solutions will be saved to numbered files.
 For example, if you pass -o output.refinery -n 10, solutions will be saved as output_001.refinery, output_002.refinery, …, output_010.refinery.